 Amman, the capital city of Jordan, has no nearby source of water and regularly experiences drought, while its lower-lying parts are inundated when it rains heavily.

-The city recycles the vast majority of its waste water and uses it for irrigation, but a refugee influx from neighbouring Syria has put additional pressure on reserves countrywide.
+The city recycles the vast majority of its wastewater and uses it for irrigation, but a refugee influx from neighboring Syria has put additional pressure on reserves countrywide.

 The government is moving ahead with new pipelines for groundwater and projects to desalinate water from the Red Sea.

 15. Nairobi, Kenya (7 million people)